microsoft/vscode-react-native/README.md

 ```
 {
     "entryPointFilename": ""          // File under the project root that is used as an entrypoint.
 We look for index.ios.js or index.android.js
     "entryPointComponent": ""         // Name of the main component used in your entrypoint.
-By default it's the same name of your app
+By default it's the same name as your app
     "createOrOverwriteExpJson": true  // If true we will create and overwrite exp.json everytime.
 If you need a custom exp.json set this to false.
 }
 ```